They recommended and we followed up by having a good supper at the

 Driving along the coast of Oregon, state parks are every few miles.
 Some have campgrounds and some are parking spaces with access to the beach or to a special view.
 In between are stretches of beach, forest, little cottages, guest houses, beach houses, and quaint motels.
 Some are lived in but many are for rent for overnighters or vacationers.
 NO big new style hotels.
 This coast would be a great place to spend a vacation or the summer.

 The sun came out among the clouds and we welcomed the dryer weather.
 We left a message for Blaire and called Nella to wish them both a Happy Birthday.
-As the sun was setting it looked like it would be a pretty sunset, but it was an unusual one.
+As the sun was setting it looked like it would be a pretty sunset, but

 Sunday, May 8 from our trailer we watched a man cut down a tree.
 Sure enough it fell right where he wanted away from all harm.
 We don’t think we were in any danger of it falling our way, or even if it would have reached us, but it was nice when it fell the other direction.